11 things to know before going to Los Angeles

 Visitors are often surprised by the sprawling nature of Los Angeles and how far attractions are from one another.
 A friend once visited and planned to get breakfast downtown, go to Disneyland in Anaheim and enjoy some afternoon shopping on Rodeo Drive in Beverly Hills before heading to dinner at Nobu Malibu.
 As you might expect, she didn't make it past her breakfast stop.

 Surprisingly for such a big city, Los Angeles is short on public transportation.
 Depending on where you plan to go, a rental car may be necessary, but the traffic in the city can bring travel to a standstill.
-To avoid any disappointment (and tick as much off your bucket list as possible), familiarize yourself with the areas you plan to visit on a map, avoid traveling during peak hours and plan your time ahead.
+To avoid any disappointment (and tick as much off your bucket list as possible), familiarize yourself with the areas you plan to visit on a map and avoid traveling during peak hours.

 Growing up in Sydney, the thought of gathering around a fire during the summer was incomprehensible.
 When I saw movies of people in the US roasting s'mores with jackets on, I just couldn't understand it.
 Moving to Los Angeles, I quickly learned that things were different – it can get cold here at night, even in summer.